senpl/merge-img/README.md

 > Merge multiple images into a single image

-`merge-img` merges given images into a single image in right order.
+`merge-img-vwv` is version of merge-img version without ver merges given images into a single image in right order.
 This will be helpful in a situation when you have to generate a preview of multiple images into a single image.
 This module is based on [`Jimp`][jimp] for image processing.

 ![figure](https://rawgit.com/preco21/merge-img/master/media/figure.png)
 Image credit: https://www.pexels.com/